-A client recently hired Lovell Construction Co.
-Inc. to renovate their residential driveway.
+A client recently hired Lovell Construction Group, LLC to renovate their residential driveway.
 We demolished their old exhausted driveway and concrete approach, and repaved a new residential concrete driveway.
 This took place on the west side of San Antonio, TX.

 Client’s old driveway

 Why choose a concrete driveway over asphalt?
 Concrete may cost more than asphalt, but you will get a good return on your investment.
 Here are a few reasons why a concrete driveway will benefit you over asphalt paving:

 Concrete is aesthetic – Concrete looks great!
 Concrete can be stylized to include concrete coloring or stain.
 Concrete can also be stamped to give an appearance of brick, stone, or other patterns.
 When it comes to reselling your home, concrete will increase the curb appeal and resale value of your property.

 Concrete lasts longer – If properly maintained, concrete driveways can last longer than its asphalt counterpart.
 A concrete driveway requires less maintenance vs an asphalt driveway needing to be resealed every 3-5 years.

 Concrete is stronger – A concrete drivway has a higher load bearing capacity opposed to asphalt.
 This is great for busy families with a lot of driveway traffic.

 Concrete and hot climates – While we are used to the hot climate here in south Texas, a concrete driveway will fare better than asphalt.
 Concrete tends to reflect more light, and asphalt absorbs light making it hotter.
 Asphalt tends to soften in hot weather.

 Constructing A Concrete Driveway